Basic navigation | Local navigation

 2.8.
 Software feature keys

-Software keys are always tied to a specific RipEX production code.
-When purchasing a software key, this production code must be given.
+• Software keys are always tied to a specific RipEX production code.

-See chapter Adv.
-Conf., SW feature keys for more.
+See chapter Model offerings SW feature keys for more.